 UNIVERSITY OF WISCONSIN River Falls

 Program applications must be submitted by October 1 for spring admission and February 1 for fall admission.
 Incomplete applications will not be reviewed.
 Click here to see what is needed for a complete application.

 You will earn a Master of Science in Education (M.S.E.) degree.
 Completion of all program requirements includes passing your coursework, comprehensive examination, practicum, and internship.

-Students starting the program in or after fall 2013 will need 48 credit hours to graduate.
+Students starting the program in or after fall 2022 will need 60 credit hours to graduate.